 - Provincial not-for-profit incorporation for charities in Ontario

 Ontario charities have two options for incorporating in the province: pre-approved and non-standard.
-The Ministry of Government Services provides more detailed instructions on incorporating a charity in Ontario.
+The Ministry of Government and Consumer Services provides more detailed instructions on incorporating a charity in Ontario.

 Start, run and change a corporation - Incorporate a not-for-profit